-Townsville Water has embarked down the path of becoming North Queensland's leading Digital Utility.
-Over the next 5 years, a series of programs will transform the way Townsville Water delivers services to the community.
-Pilot projects and trials like the Smart Water Metering and Sensor Q - Smart Water Quality Monitoring is currently underway and will continue during the 2018/19 financial year.
-These trials will help inform the pathway to becoming a more customer focused, safe and efficient Digital Utility of the future.
+Townsville Water is advancing down the path of becoming North Queensland's leading digital utility.
+Over the next 4 years, a series of programs will transform the way Townsville Water delivers services to the community.
+Pilot projects and trials like the Smart Water Metering and other technology trials, including remote pressure sensors, ultrasonic level sensors and high resolution weather information are currently underway and will continue during 2019/20.
+These trials will help inform the pathway to becoming a more customer focused, safe, environmentally responsible and efficient digital utility of the future.